Kaixhin/imitation-learning/README.md

 Hyperparameters can be found in `conf/config.yaml` and `conf/algorithm/ALG/ENV.yaml`, with the latter containing algorithm- and environment-specific hyperparameters that were tuned with Ax.

-Results will be saved in `outputs/ENV_ALGO/m-d_H-M-S` with the last subfolder indicating the current datetime (month-day\_hour-minute-second).
+Results will be saved in `outputs/ENV_ALGO/m-d_H-M-S` with the last subfolder indicating the current datetime.

 ### Hyperparameter optimisation

-Hyperparameter optimisation can be run by adding the `-m` flag and `hydra/sweeper=ax hyperparam_opt=ALG`, for example:
+Hyperparameter optimisation can be run by adding `-m hydra/sweeper=ax hyperparam_opt=ALG`, for example:
 ```sh
 python main.py -m algorithm=AIRL/hopper hydra/sweeper=ax hyperparam_opt=AIRL
 ```
-`hyperparam_opt` specifies the hyperparameter search space (the default is `IL` and it contains all hyperparameters).
+`hyperparam_opt` specifies the hyperparameter search space.

 ### Seed sweep